 One day, many months later, Denreddys came upon a river.
 Across the other bank he could spy a young girl, her back to the water and thus to Denreddys.
 She was scaling fish, and unaware of his presence.
 Denreddys first shouted to her, unable to hear his own voice, but confidant that it still worked.
 The girl ignored him and continued scaling her fish.
 Next, Denreddys clanged his sword against his shield, with great irritation, but once again the girl ignored the man.
 Angry now, in his ravaged mind thinking that she was now mocking him, Denreddys dove headlong into the river and swam to the far shore.
 Emerging from the water, he raced up the bank and grabbed the girl by her shoulders, spinning her around and glaring at her balefully.
 The young, freckled lass merely stared at the Deaf Knight, her eyes wide as saucers.

-It was at this peculiar moment of his life, that Denreddys somehow realized the girl, like him, was deaf.
+It was at this peculiar moment in his life, that Denreddys somehow realized the girl, like him, was deaf.
 But more than that, Denreddys suddenly began a cathartic mental discharge of pent-up frustrations and deeply hidden emotions.
 Tears welled up in his eyes, as he realized that he nearly shook to death, a young, innocent girl, who was further burdened with her own curse, that of those like him, unable to hear any sound.

-It was at this very moment, that Denreddys imagined the face of the young girl, morphing into that of the Princess Laduga, smilingforgiving him.
-Tears continued to stream from the knights eyes, as he suddenly realized the reason for his seemingly unfitting, lifes punishment.
+It was at this very moment, that Denreddys imagined the face of the young girl, morphing into that of the Princess Laduga, smiling and forgiving him.
+Tears continued to stream from the knights eyes, as he suddenly realized the reason for his seemingly unfitting, life's punishment.
 It truly was fitting, the knight thought, he had not touched the Princess Laduga, nay, but truth be told, he thought of it.
 He had thoughts impure and unworthy of a knight.
-And thus he was justly punished, Denreddys now reasoned.
+And thus he was justly punished Denreddys now reasoned.
 He was not slain no, nor was his soul taken.
 He was deafened and properly shamed.
 His hearing was taken from him, he now believed, because he had not listened to his own inner, unpolluted voice, the one warning him of straying, evil, temptations.
 He deserved this outcome.

 Terribly shaken, but now cognizant and accepting of his fate, Denreddys made peace with himself and his destiny.
 The girl, though fearful, had not pulled free of the Deaf Knights grip, and he now let her go gently, gesturing with his hands and drawing in the muddy bank with his dagger.
 The girl smiled and began to gesture to Denreddys in turn, using a peculiar Fingerspeak.